-In computer programming, flow-based programming (FBP) is a programming paradigm that defines applications as networks of "black box" processes, which exchange data across predefined connections by message passing, where the connections are specified externally to the processes.
+In computer programming, Flow-Based Programming (FBP) is a programming paradigm, discovered/invented by J. Paul Rodker Morrison in the late '60s, that uses a "data processing factory" metaphor for designing and building applications.
+FBP defines applications as networks of "black box" processes, which communicate via data chunks (called Information Packets) travelling across predefined connections (think "conveyor belts"), where the connections are specified externally to the processes.
 These black box processes can be reconnected endlessly to form different applications without having to be changed internally.
 FBP is thus naturally component-oriented.

 - Comparison with other paradigms and methodologies

 - Old C2-style FBP Wiki

 - Chapters from the first edition - online

 - FBP on GitHub: The implementations listed above under "Software"